 Accommodations & Service StandardsThe Lodge at Bryce Canyon is a fairly rustic national park lodge that reflects its natural surroundings.
-While this historic hotel offers simpler accommodations than the typical Backroads property, it's been selected because of its unparalleled access to the best riding in the region.
-Please note that the guest rooms are basic and are not equipped with televisions or air-conditioning (nights are usually cool due to the high elevation).
+While this historic hotel offers simpler accommodations than the typical Backroads property, it's the only game in townand has been selected because of its access to the best riding in the region.
+Although clean and comfortable, the guest rooms are basic and are not equipped with televisions or air-conditioning (nights are usually cool due to the high elevation).

 TrafficWhile Backroads strives to find roadways that are quiet and off the beaten track, some routes on this trip follow heavily trafficked roads.
 Of course, you're always welcome to jump in the shuttle to avoid the busier sections of the route.

 Interpretive Guides & Hiking Without Your LeadersDue to permit restrictions for all outfitters, your Backroads leaders can hike with you in Bryce Canyon National Park, but can't act as interpretive guides.
 In Zion National Park they will be limited to guiding on certain trails.
 Throughout the trip, your leaders will give an orientation to the area's flora, fauna and terrain before your hikes.

 Days 1-2 Awe-inspiring Cedar Breaks National Monument, a lesser-known red-rock gem with stone towers, canyons, columns and arches Pedal through Snow Canyon’s burnt orange and white Navajo sandstone cliffs Descend into meadows encircled by quaking aspen and ponderosa pine Spin across the high desert to Bryce Canyon, where visibility on a clear day exceeds 100 miles.